kshedden/case_studies/methods/survival.typ

 As noted above, in survival analysis we usually have censoring and/or truncation.
 We will consider here only the important subcase where there is right censoring and no truncation.
 In this setting there is a simple estimator of the survival function $S(t)$ known as the _product limit_ estimator or the
 #link("https://en.wikipedia.org/wiki/Kaplan%E2%80%93Meier_estimator")[Kaplan-Meier] estimator.

 The Kaplan-Meier estimator focuses exclusively on the observed event times.
 Let $t_1 < t_2 < dots.c < t_m$ denote the distinct times at which events are observed to occur, let $d_i$ denote the number of events that occur at time $t_i$, and let $n_i$ denote the size of the risk set just before time $t_i$.
-The estimated probability of passing through time $t_i$ without experiencing the event is $1 - d_i/n_i$.
+The estimated probability of passing through time $t_i$ without experiencing the event is $1 - frac(d_i, n_i, style: "horizontal")$.
 Thus, the estimated probability of making it from time 0 to time $t$ without experiencing the event is

 $
 hat(S)(t) equiv product_(i:t_i<= t)(1 - d_i/n_i).